Nice3point/Revit.Build.Tasks/Readme.md

 </PropertyGroup>
 ```

-To disable implicit defines, set the `DisableImplicitRevitDefines` property:
+Preprocessor symbols generating is enabled by default, to disable implicit defines, set the `DisableImplicitRevitDefines` property:

 ```xml
 <PropertyGroup>